-A Shower Screen is positioned on the perimeter of a bath in order to prevent shower water escaping.
+A Shower Screen is positioned on the perimeter of a bath in order to prevent shower water from escaping

 A Rectangular Shower Cubicle is an enclosure that fits a rectangular area in the bathroom, generally comprising a door and a minimum of 1 side panel.

-A Quadrant Shower Cubicle is quarter circular in shape and designed to fit in to a corner space.
+A Quadrant Shower Enclosure is quarter circular in shape and designed to fit into a corner space.

 A Pivot Shower Door revolves on pins that are positioned at the top and bottom of the frame, providing a wider entrance.

-A Pentagon Shower Cubicle is triangular in shape with 5 individual glass surfaces and designed specifically to fit inside a corner area.
+A Pentagon Shower Cubicle comes with 5 individual glass surfaces and is designed to fit inside a corner area.

 A Neo-Angle Shower Cubicle is constructed from a central door with adjoining panels fitted at angles on both sides.